arcelioeperez/virtmachine/README.md

-#Virtual Machine
+# Virtual Machine

 This is a virtual machine. * This is still in progress *

 Assembly language that the VM uses: LC-3

-This only works for  \*UNIX-LIKE SYSTEMS - i.e., MacOS, Linux, and FreeBSD
+This only works for  \*unix-like systems -- i.e., MacOS, Linux, and FreeBSD
 ## Programmed in C

 **Compile with either, CLANG or GCC**